Drum replacement: Origins

 Should the decision be made to use drum replacement techniques, the actual implementation of the practice usually falls to an audio engineer during the mixing stage.

 Association

 Drum replacing is often mentioned, along with autotune, harmonizers, and advanced compressors, as being symptomatic of the "artificial nature" of modern western music by certain critics.
-Some critics suggest that the practice defeats the purpose of having a live drummer as opposed to a drum machine, since the end result is effectively exactly the same as what a drum machine would produce if the drum machine had a custom sample recorded for it by the engineer.
+Some critics suggest that the practice defeats the purpose of having a live drummer as opposed to a drum machine, since the result is effectively exactly the same as what a drum machine would produce if the drum machine had a custom sample recorded for it by the engineer.
 Others laud it as one of the subtleties of studio technique, used by engineers to give their craft more complexity in an increasingly automated world.